oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 the attack as in "Mix-Up Without Interception" described above, replacing the client ID with the client ID of his newly created client.

+This defense SHOULD therefore only be used if other options are not available.

 ## Authorization Code Injection {#code_injection}

 In an authorization code injection attack, the attacker attempts to